This Household Spider Catcher by Brainstorm Ltd we were sent to review is a life changer if you’re frightened, nervous or even a spider lover.

 How Does The Spider Catcher Work?

 You squeeze the handle to open the bristles.
-Place the opened bristles over the spider (or other insect) and let go of the handle.
+Place the opened bristles over the spider (or other insects) and let go of the handle.
 THis releases the bristles that close back up and gentle trap the spider inside.
 THis allows you to gently carry the spider somewhere else and release it in a more suitable place.

 The Spider Catcher Comes With